CaioBianchi/nvim/README.md

 # Caio's NeoVim Configuration

-This set of files configures NeoVim with sane defaults and adds a few plugins that makes life enjoyable again.
+This set of files configures NeoVim with sane defaults and adds a few plugins that make life enjoyable again.

 ## Requirements